- What Is It?

-Inner ear infection (in adults and children) definition and facts
+Facts you should know about an inner ear infection (in adults and children)

 - Symptoms of inner ear infections include: